manikyaswathi/harp/README.md

 singularity run docker://ghcr.io/icicle-ai/harp-app-eulernumber-ci:2.0.0 tacc none
 ```

 ii.
-With TAPIS: Follow the instructions on '**Executing_HARP_using_TAPIS.ipynb**' notebook in 'Notebooks' folder to register OSC and TACC systems on TAPIS and profile the application 'harp-app-eulernumber-ci:2.0.0' using HARP
+With TAPIS: Follow the instructions in the '**Executing_HARP_using_TAPIS.ipynb**' notebook in the 'Notebooks' folder to register OSC and TACC systems on TAPIS and profile the application 'harp-app-eulernumber-ci:2.0.0' using HARP

-### Using the HARP (version 1.0.0) module load OSC of HARP binary on the local box
+### Using the HARP (version 1.0.0) module, load the OSC of the HARP binary on the local box
 1. Navigate to the target application folder and copy all the files from /Post_Execution_Scripts/basic into the current folder.
 2. Edit path in post-script.sh to point to the target application directory
 3. Execute the Framework as per the configurations in file 'train_config.json' as follows: